bmbruno/react-toolchain-base/README.md

 1. Ensure the following pre-reqs are met:
     * Node installed (16.14.2 or newer)
 2. Run: `npm install` (installed configured Node modules - see `package.json`)
-3. Run webpack to build/compile the solution: `npm webpack --config webpack.config.js`
+3. Run webpack to build/compile the solution: `npx webpack --config webpack.config.js`
     * Run this every time you want to build/compile your latest React code
 4. Open `index.html` to view your React application

-### Initial steps to create this project:
+## Initial steps to create this project:

 These are the steps used to create this solution from scratch: